Shopping Cart

 "Made only stranger by the fact that the fuse box was located about 1 foot from the shower in the bathroom.
 That struck me as extremely unsafe.
 Also the hot plate unit in the kitchen had no place to plug in, so we had to move it to the table to actually use it."

-And another, posted 8-11-20 on Yelp by Benicia B, S.F., alerting the public that -- shocking beyond belief -- they tore out the bathhouse's tubs and abandoned spa service entirely.
-(This is worthy reprise from the top of home page):
+And another, posted 8-11-20 on Yelp by Benicia B, S.F., alerting the public that -- shocking beyond belief -- they actually tore out the bathhouse's tubs and abandoned spa service permanently.
+(This is a worthy reprise from the top of the home page):

 "I'm writing to express deep sadness and profound disappointment at the Pneuma group for dismantling the bathhouse - the bathtubs and rooms have been removed, and the place renovated to be a "retreat space".
 The springs are a sacred place offering healing waters to people who came from around the world for decades.